40/Iconic-Splat/README.md

 *LICENSE & LEGAL*

-The "splat" icon is a globally property of Research In Motion Limited, BlackBerry brand.
-All rights reserved.
+The "splat" icon is a globally recognized symbol of Research In Motion Limited, BlackBerry brand.
-Code is open-source and free to use distribute with credit.
+Iconic-Splat code is open-source and free to use distribute.
+Please credit mkunited.

 This project is not endorsed or sanctioned by Research In Motion Limited.